B-Lang-org/bsc/README.md

     $ apt-get install cabal-install
     $ cabal install regex-compat syb old-time

-The version of GHC should not matter, since the source code has been written with extensive preprocessor macros, to support nearly every minor release since as far back as 6.12 and earlier.
+The version of GHC must be 7.10.1 or greater.
+Beyond that, any version will work, since the source code has been written with extensive preprocessor macros, to support every minor release since.
 BSC builds with the latest version at the time of this writing, which is 8.8.2.

 ### Additional requirements